top of page

 Bonus Tip: Aligning your gym work with a running Program

-Make sure you align your gym training with a suitable running program.
 This is crucial to prevent overtraining, reduce your risk of injury (you don't want to be doing heavy hamstring work one day then trying to do repeat effort sprints the next) and allows you to train efficiently.
-By aligning your gym and running training you'll be able to perform each with great intent and energy to get the most out of yourself.

-Need some help with your off-season training?
+Need some help with your Off-season Gym training?

-Click the button below to learn more
+Click on the options below to learn more

 The Kicking Consultant aka Josh Growden is a High Performance Manager & expert kicking coach, making elite-level coaching accessible and affordable to all - not just the professionals.
 He holds a Masters degree in High Performance Sport from the University of Technology Sydney, and a Bachelors degree in Sports Science from Louisiana State University.
 He played for the GWS Giants when they first entered the AFL and then became a punter for American Football where he played in front of 100,000 people weekly!

-258 views0 comments
+1,239 views0 comments

 bottom of page